 Our favourite on Corvatsch is Alpetta, a mountain hut renowned for its game dishes.
-It is stuffed with cowbells, antlers, and other assorted mountain eclectica.
+The place is stuffed with cowbells, antlers, and other assorted mountain eclectica.
 Dorigo, the charismatic owner, is on hand to tell wildly improbable stories of how he either shot or ran over your lunch in his Range Rover.

-At Diavolezza, try Berghaus Diavolezza at 3000m – it claims to have the highest Jacuzzi in the world, as well as having a table-service restaurant, self-service and a Stubli.
+At Diavolezza, try Berghaus Diavolezza at 3000m – it claims to have the highest hot tub in the world, as well as having a table-service restaurant, self-service and a Stubli.
 At Lagalb you can eat high-altitude and high-quality cuisine in Bergrestaurant Lagalb (+41 81 842 61 82).

 If you ski down to Celerina, where the Cresta begins, you’ll find the glittering designer hotel, the Misani, which has a cellar containing The Bodega.
 Eat here for lunch or in the evening and you’ll be treated to a choice of some 30 tapas dishes and tasty Mediterranean wines.